3toyo3/FPGA-Designer/README.md

 # FPGA-Designer
 This program takes an input of equations and maps it to a virtual FPGA.
-* Construct FPGA from user input on number of LUTS, external connections, and internal connections
+* Construct FPGA from user input on number of LUTS, external connections, and LUT type.
 * Take an .eqns file for mapping equations to LUTS
 * Optimize equations with function minimzation, substituition, and multi-level factoring.
 * Save design as a bitstream file for later use.